CHAPTER THREE: 3710

 b.
 “Next of kin” is the nearest blood relative of a family member who is in the Armed Forces.

 c.
 “Covered family member” means any family member who is a member of the Armed Forces, including a member of the National Guard or Reserves, regardless of where stationed and regardless of combative activities.

-M-2.
-Leave Entitlement: Eligible employees are entitled to take servicemember family and medical leave for any one, or for a combination of the following reasons:
+N-2.
+Leave Entitlement: Eligible employees are entitled to take service member family and medical leave for any one, or for a combination of the following reasons:

 a.
 Any “qualifying exigency” (as defined by the Secretary of Labor) arising out of the fact that the spouse, or a son, daughter, or parent of the employee is on active duty or has been notified of an impending call or order to active duty in the Armed Forces in support of a “contingency operation,” and/or

 b.
-To care for a covered family member who has incurred an injury or illness in the line of duty while on active duty in the Armed Forces, provided that such injury or illness may render the covered family member medically unfit to perform duties of the family member’s office, grade, rank or rating.
+To care for a covered family member who has incurred an injury or illness in the line of duty while on active duty in the Armed Forces, or that existed before the beginning of the member’s active duty and was aggravated by service in the line of duty on active duty in the armed forces, provided that such injury or illness may render the covered family member medically unfit to perform duties of the family member’s office, grade, rank or rating. [rev. 7-16]

-M-3.
-Duration of servicemember family and medical leave:
+N-3.
+Duration of service member family and medical leave:

 a.
 When leave is due to a qualifying exigency: an eligible employee may take up to 12 work weeks of leave during any 12-month period.

 b.
 When leave is to care for a covered family member: an eligible employee may take up to 26 workweeks of leave during a single 12-month period to care for the covered family member.
 Leave to care for a covered family member, when combined with other qualifying family medical leave may not exceed 26 weeks in a single 12-month period.